Introduction

 A1: The main difference lies in the presence of a companion.
 Guided jet skis allow an expert to accompany you throughout the experience, ensuring you follow the proper routes and navigate safely.
 Self-guided jet skis, on the other hand, give you complete freedom to explore at your own pace and choose your own routes.

-Q2: What are the benefits of renting a jet ski with a guide?
+Q2: What benefits does it have? rent a jet ski with guide?

-A2: Rent a jet ski With a guide, riding offers several advantages, such as safety and peace of mind.
+A2: Renting a jet ski with a guide offers several advantages, including safety and peace of mind.
 The guide knows the area well, allowing you to discover hidden spots and enjoy the beautiful scenery without worries.
-You'll also receive instruction on how to ride the motorcycle, which is especially helpful if you're a beginner.
+You'll also receive instruction on how to operate the jet ski, which is especially helpful if you're a beginner.

 Q3: And what are the advantages of opting for a self-guided jet ski?